 This segment operates an e-commerce business which includes trading of entertainment products and consultant service for digital payment advisory on payment platform.
-The revenue generated from this segment amounted to approximately HK\$2.0 million, representing approximately 0.7% of the total revenue for FY2022.
-The revenue derived from this segment decreased by approximately 89.4% from approximately HK\$18.6 million for FY2021 to approximately HK\$2.0 million for FY2022.
-The considerably decrease in revenue was mainly because (i) both the total number of orders and quantities sold reduced; and (ii) the average order value decreased in trading of entertainment products.
+The revenue generated from this segment decreased by approximately HK\$2.0 million comparing to FY2022.
+Such a decrease is mainly due to no revenue was generated from this segment for FY2023, which is affected by the temporary reduction of exporting the entertainment products and consultant services.